modularml/mojo/proposals/inferred-parameters.md

 fn scalar_param[dt: DType, %%%, x: Scalar[dt]](): pass
 ```

-The benefit of this approach is this matches the Python syntax for separating position-only and keyword-only parameters.
+The benefit of this approach is this matches the [Python syntax](https://docs.python.org/3/tutorial/controlflow.html#special-parameters) for separating position-only and keyword-only parameters.
 It also structurally guarantees that all infer-only parameters appear at the beginning of the list.

 This alternative was rejected because:

-1. There was no agreement over the sigil, and any selected sigil would introduce additional noise into the language.
+1. There was no agreement over the syntax, and any selected sigil would introduce additional noise into the language.
 2. `inferred` clearly indicates the intent of the syntax, and can be found via internet search, and is overall easier to explain syntax than introducing a new argument separator.

-## Separator Sigil at the End
+## Special Separator Parameter at the End

-This is a variation on the above, where the infer-only parameters would appear at the end of the parameter list be allowed to be non-lexical:
+This is a variation on the above, where the infer-only parameters would appear at the end of the parameter list, and subsequent parameters would be allowed to be non-lexical:

 ```python
 fn scalar_param[x: Scalar[dt], %%%, dt: DType](): pass